 - Law students can combine both English and Scots Law degrees with a language

-University of Dundee students can also take accredited Languages for All modules (which are worth 20 credits), in an additional six languages, as part of their degree.
+University of Dundee students can also take accredited Languages for All modules (which are worth 20 credits), in a range of languages, as part of their degree.
 If these are being taken for course credit, then there is no Languages for All course fee charged.